-As mentioned, ODUPD works in collaboration with the City of Norfolk through a mutual aid and cooperative patrol agreement which enables ODUPD officers to have jurisdiction in the University's surrounding areas.
-This agreement allows ODUPD to provide a full range of police services, including enforcement of traffic violations, criminal laws, and city code enforcement, as well as addressing quality of life issues.
-ODUPD can also request assistance from other Virginia-based college and university Police Departments, in line with the Code of Virginia.
+ODUPD can request assistance from other Virginia-based college and university Police Departments, in line with the Code of Virginia.
 A mutual aid agreement with the Virginia State Police is also in place in compliance with VA Code Section 23.1-815(C) to define procedures and practices for cooperation in the investigation of any felony sexual assault, medically unattended death or any death resulting from an incident occurring at facilities or upon lands owned or operated by the University.
+ODUPD is working with the City of Norfolk to establish a mutual aid and cooperative patrol agreement which enables ODUPD officers to have jurisdiction in the VHS campus' surrounding area.